KevinCox9600/burnt-out-at-brown/README.md

 ## How to run
 1. `python scrape-cab.py` outputs to class_list.json
+2. Go to critical review and get all cookies, putting them in cookies.py as object named COOKIE_CONSTANTS.
+Cannot be dumped with document.cookie because of HTTP only session id.
-2. `python scrape-cr.py` outputs to class_objs.json and prof_objs.json
+3. `python scrape-cr.py` outputs to class_objs.json and prof_objs.json
-3. `python compile-data.py` outputs to compiled_course_data.json
+4. `python compile-data.py` outputs to compiled_course_data.json